To book Richard for cartooning, illustration, writing, or consulting services, please use the form below.

 2012 also marked the beginning of Richard's partnership with the Kennedy Center for Performing Arts in Washington DC.
 As a Kennedy Center Workshop Leader, he provides professional development training for educators.
 Teaching them artistic skills and strategies for integrating cartooning, visual art, and story making into their classroom curricula.

-Richard lives in Lawrence, KS with his wife, Stephanie, and their two young children.
-When he’s not changing diapers, he is steadily chipping away at his newest graphic novel entitled Toil.
-A film noir inspired murder mystery set in 1933, in the sinister canyons of Utah.
+Richard lives in Lawton, OK with his wife, Stephanie, and their two young children.
+When he’s not preparing school lunches, he is steadily chipping away at his newest graphic novel entitled Toil.
+A film noir inspired monster story set in 1933, in the sinister canyons of Utah.